 The Stark Law Proposed Rule includes new exceptions designed to enable value-based care arrangements and proposes a long list of additional changes to the Stark Law regulations intended to address many of the most challenging aspects of Stark Law compliance.
 Among the most noteworthy proposals are the following:

-Modification of Electronic Health Records Items and Services.
-CMS proposes to extent protection for certain related cybersecurity technology, update the interoperability provisions and make the exception permanent by removing the “sunset” date.
+- Modification of Electronic Health Records Items and Services.
+CMS proposes to extend protection for certain related cybersecurity technology, update the interoperability provisions and make the exception permanent by removing the “sunset” date.

 The AKS Proposed Rule also includes many important proposals that would modify existing AKS safe harbors, create new AKS safe harbors and create new CMPL exceptions.
 We have identified those proposals below along with brief descriptions of some of the changes they would involve:

 - New AKS Safe Harbors

 - Value-Based Arrangements.
 OIG proposes to create three new safe harbors to protect certain remuneration exchanges among certain individuals and entities in a value-based arrangement.
 The three new safe harbors would vary in terms of the type of remuneration that could be provided, the level of financial risk the parties assume and the types of “safeguards” OIG proposes to include.